uwplse/Casper/README.md

         Nodejs*                     - https://nodejs.org/en/
         * optional, for generated code formatting

     You must set environment variables for Sketch and Dafny for Casper to run successfully.
+To allow Casper to use your sketch installation, run the following commands under your sketch-frontend directory:
+        $ export PATH="$PATH:`pwd`"
+        $ export SKETCH_HOME="`pwd`/runtime"

+    Similarly, to allow Casper to use your Dafny installation, run the following command:
+        $ export PATH=$PATH:/path/to/dafny

     To check whether you have all the necessary dependencies installed and properly configured, you can run:
         $ ./bin/check.sh